-For both in-state and out-of-state travel, rental vehicles shall be obtained through State Term Contract 975 B Vehicle Rental Services when available.
+For both in-state and out-of-state travel, rental vehicles shall be obtained through State Term Contract 975B Vehicle Rental Services when available.
 If the rental agency does not bill the college directly, the authorized traveler will be reimbursed up to the rental rate of a standard class vehicle based on the State's term contract, unless there is a documented business purpose for rental of a larger vehicle and that purpose has been approved through the travel authorization process.

-Review State Term Contract 975B Vehicle Rental Services for a complete listing of all vehicle rates and options: http://www.pandc.nc.gov/975b.pdf cost.
+Review State Term Contract 975B Vehicle Rental Services for a complete listing of all vehicle rates and options.

 Differences in cost when renting a vehicle from a class that exceeds the cost of a standard vehicle must be approved in advance by the college president or his or her designee.
-Without such approval, the authorized traveler must pay the difference in the
+Without such approval, the authorized traveler must pay the difference in the cost.